Root Canal Therapy in Centreville, VA

 After the root canal treatment has been completed, the dentist will discuss options for tooth restoration, if needed, which may include dental crowns.

 Following root canal therapy, it is normal to experience tenderness around the gums, but pain and discomfort are rare.
 The tissues surrounding the tooth’s root may be inflamed, but most patients experience few negative effects following the procedure.
-Most are soon relieved to experience a decrease in pain and discomfort caused by the effected tooth’s infection or trauma.
+Most are soon relieved to experience a decrease in pain and discomfort caused by the affected tooth’s infection or trauma.